-The basic mechanism explaining the foundation of endometriosis pain is the peritoneal inflammation.
-Therefore dysmenorrhea, painful period are mainly due to uterine cramps, accompanying pelvic pain is due to irritation, and inflammation of the peritoneum.
-As the implanted lesions settle down and begin to be hormonally responsive to estrogen similar to what happens in the endometrium, the so-called foci of mini periods is trapped within the thin peritoneal layer.
-Monthly reoccurrence of the same inflammatory process leads to thickening and disfiguring of the peritoneum due to scar formation that is called fibrosis.
-It is the fibrosis that set the stage for the more advanced disease the deeply infiltrating endometriosis of the bowel, bladder, ureter, and endometrioma of the ovary.
-The infiltrative process into much deeper tissues of the bigger nerves, ligaments connecting to the bones of pelvis define the end stage of the endometriosis disease process called frozen pelvis.
+The basic mechanism explaining the foundation of endometriosis pain is peritoneal inflammation.
+Therefore dysmenorrhea (painful period) is mainly due to uterine cramps, and accompanying pelvic pain is due to irritation and inflammation of the peritoneum.
+As the implanted lesions settle down and begin to be hormonally responsive to estrogen, the so-called foci of mini periods is trapped within the thin peritoneal layer.
+Monthly reoccurrence of the same inflammatory process leads to thickening and disfiguring of the peritoneum due to scar formation called fibrosis.
+Fibrosis sets the stage for the more advanced disease including deeply infiltrating endometriosis of the bowel, bladder, ureter, and endometrioma of the ovary.